cerschae/Lenstool-HPC/README.md

 Mass-modelling tool and fast Lens-map generation based on Lenstool using HPC techniques.
 Designed for CPU and GPU hardware clusters.

+## DISCLAIMER: This repo is out of use.
+Please go to https://git-cral.univ-lyon1.fr/lenstool/LENSTOOL-HPC for the uptodate version

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine